 Anne Wellesley, Wellington's mother

-Arthur first saw action during the Wars of the French Revolution (1793-95).
+Arthur first saw action during the early years of the French Revolutionary Wars (1793-1802).
 In the Netherlands, he learnt valuable lessons on leadership, organisation and tactics.

 In 1796, he sailed to India, where his brother Richard had been appointed Governor-General.
 Now a colonel, Arthur was appointed chief advisor to the Nizam of Hyderabad's army.
 He then led the 33rd Regiment at Malavelly and Seringapatam in 1799.

 Although later derided as a ‘sepoy general’ by Napoleon, Wellesley learnt a lot in India that would prove vital in his Peninsular War campaigns.
 This included the importance of discipline, diplomacy with allies, intelligence gathering, manoeuvring, secure supply lines and naval support.

 Arthur was promoted to major-general in 1802 during the 2nd Maratha War (1803-05).
 At Assaye on 23 September 1803, he won his first major victory.
 He later regarded this as the best battle he ever fought.
 Victories at Argaum and Gawlighur followed.

 Arthur returned to England in 1806, where he embarked on a political career as a Tory member of parliament for Rye.
 He continued his political career before serving at Copenhagen in 1807.

 In 1808, Wellesley was made lieutenant-general and sent to Portugal, where he defeated the French at Roliça and Vimeiro.
 During the latter engagement, he checked the French columns with the reverse slope defence, a tactic that became his trademark.